 Such a process was used by the “Good Parliament” of 1376 to remove three of Edward III’s advisers, including his mistress, who were running the country in his name.
 It was formalised when used in 1386 by the “Wonderful parliament” against Richard II’s chancellor, the Earl of Suffolk for misuse of funds.

-It was during the ferment of the 17th century that impeachment took on the qualities that are more familiar to us today in jurisdictions outside Britain.
+Impeachment remained a useful tool for Parliament to develop its power over the monarchy, particularly in the Civil War of the 17th century.
+It was during this time that impeachment took on the qualities that are more familiar to us today in jurisdictions outside Britain.
 James I’s 1621 parliament was packed with Puritan gentlemen not enamoured of the corrupt goings on at court and the king’s attempts since 1614 to govern and raise monies by various illegitimate expedients without parliament.

 Indeed, after so long away, members built something of a bonfire of the corrupt, using the rediscovered power of impeachment last used in Henry VI’s time against Lord Stanley in 1459.
 Sir Francis Bacon, by now lord chancellor and Baron Verulam, was the first to fall to a version of impeachment, accused of corruption in taking presents from parties to legal action in chancery.
 The evidence was sent from the Commons to the Lords for the peers to take action if they wished.
 He was fined, imprisoned (briefly) and barred from office.
-He was, in his own words, “a broken reed” though he later claimed a confession was forced out of him and that he had been “the justest judge that was in England these last 50 years”.
-He turned from public life to his writing, publishing among other works a utopian view of what a new society in the Americas might be like, New Atlantis.
+He was, in his own words, “a broken reed”.

 A version of the revived impeachment procedure was also applied to Sir Giles Mompesson, a close associate of James’s favourite, Buckingham, through whose influence he gained certain patents.
 He was a commissioner with a patent to license inns as well as patents to sell decayed timber from forests and powers to prevent unlicensed gold and silver thread manufacture.
 All such powers he abused.
 For example, he extended his powers over inns to taverns even though these were overseen by local unpaid justices of the peace.